-- 4. Jewelry: Cadets are NOT authorized to wear earrings or spacers in the MCJROTC utility uniform, and males are never allowed to wear earrings.
+- Jewelry: Female Cadets are NOT authorized to wear earrings or spacers in the MCJROTC utility uniform, but may wear specifically approved styles in the Service, Dress Blue and NOMMA uniforms.
+Males are NEVER ALLOWED to wear earrings or spacers in any uniforms.
 Only Females are authorized to wear earrings (no larger than the 1/4 of an inch in diameter, one on each ear lobe) in the NOMMA uniform.
 Cadets are not authorized to wear facial or body piercings (retainers and spacers are not permitted).
 Necklaces are allowed, but may not be visible above or around the neck.
 Digital and sweep-hand watches are authorized and must be inconspicuous; not overly large and may be brown, black, tan, gold or silver.
 Decorative bracelets are not allowed; medical alert and MIA/POW bracelets are.
 One ring on each hand is allowed, but not to be worn on the thumb.
-Hair accessories are not authorized. - 5.
-Finger Nails and Nail Polish: Finger nails and nail polish: Female cadets' fingernails may be NO LONGER THAN 1⁄4 INCH FROM THE TIP OF THE FINGER.
+Decorative hair accessories are NOT authorized. - 2.
+Finger Nails and Nail Polish: Female cadets' fingernails may be NO LONGER THAN 1⁄4 INCH FROM THE TIP OF THE FINGER.
 Female cadets may wear clear nail polish, a French/American manicure, or polish within the red spectrum (to include pinks and burgundies) with the NOMMA uniform and service uniform.
 In the utility uniform, females may wear a French/American manicure only; no solid colors are authorized.
 Multi-colors, shades of purple, orange or nude are NOT authorized.
 Male cadets are not permitted to have nail polish or long fingernails.
-Male cadets must have neatly trimmed, short nails.

-- 6. Make up; must be conservative in nature/style and must compliment the individual's complexion.
-It will not be exaggerated, eccentric, faddish or contain sparkles/glitter, etc. Clear lipstick or in shades of red, including pinks and burgundies, may be used. - 7.
+Male cadets must have neatly trimmed, short nails. - 3.
+Make up; must be conservative in nature/style and must compliment the individual's complexion.
+It will not be exaggerated, eccentric, faddish or contain sparkles/glitter, etc. Clear lipstick or in shades of red, including pinks and burgundies, may be used depending on which uniform a cadet is wearing. - 4.
 Contact Lenses; contact lenses must imitate natural eye shape and color (i.e. the iris).